Dental Floss and the Basics of Flossing

-Your dentist has probably told you to floss your teeth, but many people are not aware that there are different kinds of floss.
+Your dentist has probably told you to floss your teeth, but many people are not aware that there are different kinds of dental floss.
 You may also not be aware of the proper way to floss your teeth.
 Use this guide to help you choose the appropriate floss and make the best use of it.

 Types of Floss

-There are two main types of floss.
+There are two main types of dental floss.
 You can get monofilament floss, which is a single strand.
 This type of floss usually costs more, but can be well worth it if you have teeth that are very close together.
 Most floss is multifilament, meaning that it has several strands wound together.
-This type of floss is appropriate for most people.
+This type of dental floss is appropriate for most people.

 If you have mobility issues with your hands, you may want to look into other floss options.
 There are floss picks you can buy that make it easier to floss between your teeth if holding a string of floss is difficult.
-With all of the options for floss, there really is no reason you should not be flossing your teeth.
+With all of the options for dental floss, there really is no reason you should not be flossing your teeth.
 You can also get floss in different flavors and with other features such as fluoride.

 How to Floss